-In case the proposal does not fulfil criterion 1, the proposal is deemed ineligible and left without further assessment, with no right to complaint.
+In case the proposal does not fulfil criterion 1 or criterion 2, the proposal is deemed ineligible and left without further assessment, with no right to complaint.

-In case the proposal does not fulfil criteria 2a-2f, 3 or 5, the Director of the Program Operator issues a resolution refusing to initiate proceedings with regards to proposal in question.
+In case the proposal does not fulfil criteria 3a,3b, 4 or 6, the Director of the Program Operator issues a resolution refusing to initiate proceedings with regards to proposal in question.
 Project Promoter of the proposal in question may file a complaint about such resolution within 7 days from its receipt.

-In case the proposal does not fulfil criterion 2g, 2h, 4 it is sent back for amendment or completion.
+In case the proposal does not fulfil criterion 3c, 3d, 3e, 3f, 3g, 3h, 5 it is sent back for amendment or completion.